Ana María Cetto: National and international work

 Ana María Cetto Kramis has published over 300 scientific articles on various subjects: stochastic theory, quantum mechanics, and Latin American science advocation.
 She has also been the director of the Faculty of Sciences at UNAM (1978–1982), as well as a professor, and researcher at the same institution.
-She was elected president of the executive committee of the Mexican Physical Society in 2021.
+She was elected president of the executive committee of the Mexican Society of Physics in 2021.

-Ana María Cetto Kramis has been involved in the management of several international organizations.
+Cetto Kramis has been involved in the management of several international organizations.
 In 1995, she was council member of the Pugwash Conferences, and in 2002 she was appointed as general secretary of the International Council for Science (ICSU), becoming the first Latin American appointed to the position.
 Cetto Kramis is also a co-founder and vice-president of the Third World Organization for Women in Science (TWOWS).
 From 2003 to 2010 she was Deputy Technical Director of the International Atomic Energy Agency (IAEA).
-She has also been a member of the Governing Board of the United Nations University (UNU) and a counsil president for the International Foundation for Science (IFS).
+She has also been a member of the Governing Board of the United Nations University (UNU) and a counsel president for the International Foundation for Science (IFS).

 Cetto Kramis's trajectory has been recognized on various occasions.
-She was awarded as "Woman of the Year" in Mexico in 2003 for being an "ambassador of physics in Mexico."
-She has also received several other distinctions as a member of the Third World Academy of Science, the Mexican Academy of Science, the Mexican Physics Academy and the American Physical Society, and as a member of the World Future Council.
+She was awarded as "Woman of the Year" in Mexico in 2003 for being an "ambassador of physics in Mexico".
+She has also received several other distinctions as a member of the Third World Academy of Science, the Mexican Academy of Sciences, the Mexican Academy of Physics and the American Physical Society, and as a member of the World Future Council.

 In 2015, the University of Guadalajara created the "Ana María Cetto Chair for the Diffusion of Scientific Culture" in recognition of her scientific work.
-Ana María Cetto has also participated in several international programs aimed at promoting women's participation in science.
+Cetto Kramis has also participated in several international programs aimed at promoting women's participation in science.
 Because of her advocacy, she received the "Sor Juana Inés de la Cruz" distinction awarded by the UNAM.
 She is also responsible for the creation of scientific information programs in Latin America, and programs for the promotion and participation of women in science.

 Throughout her career, Cetto Kramis has been involved in various initiatives promoting women in science.
-She is a jury member of the Ada Byron Award, Mexico Chapter, an award created by the University of Deusto to recognize women who work in the labor fields of science, technology, engineering, and mathematics.
+She is a jury member of the Ada Byron Award, Mexico Chapter, an award created by the University of Deusto to recognize women who work in the fields of science, technology, engineering, and mathematics.